Never be afraid to paint outside the lines

 2024 Classes

 This year I’m planning to teach classes at KublaCon and Reapercon.
-I’m teaching Two-Brush Blending at Kubla, and you can sign up here once classes go on sale tomorrow.
-Reapercon classes are not fully decided yet.
-I will likely be teaching two sections of my popular OSL class, as well as Advanced Shading and Highlighting (similar to last year).
-I’m also thinking about teaching a third class, and haven’t settled on a topic for it yet.
-If there’s something you’d like me to cover, please leave suggestions in the comments!
+I’m teaching Two-Brush Blending at Kubla, and you can sign up here.
+At Reapercon, I’m teaching two sections of my popular OSL class, as well as Advanced Shading and Highlighting, and a class on tricky colors covering black and white.

 Continue reading